What have you eaten today? Chances are at least part of what was on your plate exists thanks to bees – and we’re not just talking honey.

 Uniting Towards a Collective Goal

 Installing beehives in the workplace creates a unique way for your community to connect and collaborate.
-Way more than an activity, a honey bee hive has a way of not only connecting people to their bees, but also to their building’s community.
+A honey bee hive has a way of not only connecting people to their bees, but also to their building’s community.
 Whether by following its growth online, or participating in workshops, interacting with a beehive contributes to a sense of purpose and connection… Not to mention all the other extra sweet perks that come with it, such as being inspired by a new hobby or enjoying hyper-local honey from their own communal hive!

 Raising Environmental Awareness